- Chart

 Threats

-- Changes in government funding for education
+- Changes in government funding or regulations for higher education.

-- Increased competition from online education providers
+- Increased competition from alternative training providers.

 Competitors and Market Share